 Competing interests.
-The authors declare no competing interests relevant to this study.
+The contact author has declared that none of the authors has any competing interests.

+Disclaimer.
+Publisher's note: Copernicus Publications remains neutral with regard to jurisdictional claims in published maps and institutional affiliations.

 Acknowledgements.
 Useful feedback regarding the implementation and applications of our proposed scheme was provided by Philippe Delandmeter (Fugro Engineers Belgium).

-The research was supported by: the Young Scholar Fellowship Program by Ministry of Science and Technology (MOST) in Taiwan, under Grant MOST110-2636-M-005-001; the Dragon Gate Program by MOST in Taiwan, under Grant MOST108-2911-I-002-564.
+Financial support.
+This research has been supported by the Ministry of Science and Technology, Taiwan (grant nos.
+MOST110-2636-M-005-001 and MOST108-2911-I-002-564).

+Review statement.
+This paper was edited by Tom Coulthard and reviewed by Stefan Hergarten and Chris Johnson.